Surveys are great, if they make them concise and to the point.

 Timing is important

-Interestingly, the Survey Monkey study found the highest survey open and click-through rates occurred on Monday, Friday and Sunday respectively.
+The Survey Monkey study found the highest survey open and click-through rates occurred on Monday, Friday and Sunday respectively.

-There was no discernible difference between the response quality gathered on weekdays versus weekends, either, so your best bet is to seek out survey-takers first thing during a new week or to wait for the weekend.
+There was no discernible difference between the response quality gathered on weekdays versus weekends, either, your best bet is to seek out survey-takers first thing during a new week or to wait for the weekend.
 Perhaps Monday has such high response rates because nobody feels like working.

 Give them a bonus